Dynamic Discount Value Builder

 MOST_EXPENSIVE_ORDER_ITEM_PRODUCT_METADATA("category")

-Order amount Returns order total value, whole cart value.
+Order amount Returns the order total value, whole cart value.

 Order Amount Operand Example in Formula Builder